Ubuntu: History

 In April 2004, Mark Shuttleworth invited a dozen Debian developers to his London flat, where they brainstormed and laid out the distinguishing features of what would become Ubuntu.
 Shuttleworth chose the "Ubuntu" name for his South African roots and to emphasize community.
 To fund the project, Shuttleworth created Canonical Ltd. to employ the developers using his fortune from selling Thawte to Verisign.
 For the first year, the company had no physical offices and employees used online platforms to coordinate, fostering transparency.
-The group set a six-month deadline and decided to only announce Ubuntu during its first release—October 2004: "Warty Warthog".
+The group set a six-month deadline and decided only to announce Ubuntu during its first release October 2004: "Warty Warthog".

 On 8 July 2005, Shuttleworth and Canonical launched the newly-created Ubuntu Foundation and provided initial funding of US$10 million.
 The purpose of the foundation is to ensure the support and development for all future versions of Ubuntu.
 Mark Shuttleworth described the foundation's goal as to ensure the continuity of the Ubuntu project.

 On 12 March 2009, Ubuntu announced developer support for third-party cloud management platforms, such as those used at Amazon EC2.

 In 2011, Ubuntu's default desktop was changed from GNOME 2 to the in-house Unity instead of GNOME 3.

 In 2014, Canonical announced Snappy Ubuntu Core, an immutable OS designed for use in embedded systems, along with its new package manager named "Snappy" derived from the Ubuntu Phone project.
 By the release of Ubuntu 16.04, the package management system was renamed "Snap" and supported desktop apps, becoming an alternative to Flatpak.